-Someone with a physical, intellectual or psychiatric disability is viewed as the perfect victim in the eyes of a bully because:
+Someone with a physical, intellectual, or psychological disability is viewed as the perfect victim in the eyes of a bully because:

-- Disabled people are more likely to “keep quiet” about being bullied for fear of making someone mad or not like them anymore
+- They are more likely to “keep quiet” about the bullying for fear of making someone mad or not like them anymore.

-- Disabled people are often at the mercy of others for housing, transportation, and day-to-day activities
+- People with disabilities are often at the mercy of others for housing, transportation, and day-to-day activities.

 When Bullying Turns to Hate Crime

-When someone is bullied because of their physical, intellectual or psychiatric disability, it can be considered a hate crime.
-In fact according to the report by the U.S. Department of Justice:
+When someone is bullied because of their disability, it can be considered a hate crime.
+In fact, according to the U.S. Department of Justice,

 “Persons with disabilities are 2.5 times more likely to experience violence than those without disabilities.”

-There are several cases where the bullying has crossed over into hate crime, for example, as in the case of Jennifer Daugherty in Pennsylvania in February 2010.
+There are several cases where the bullying has crossed over into hate crime, such as in Jennifer Daugherty in Pennsylvania.
 Jennifer, who had intellectual disabilities, was abducted by six people who tortured and humiliated her for two days, then murdered her.

-In January 2017 a male teen diagnosed with schizophrenia and attention deficit hyperactivity disorder was kidnapped and tortured in a suburb of Chicago.
-The four people responsible livestreamed the assault on Facebook Live.
-The fact that they were loud and were trying to ransom the family for the disabled teen’s release most likely saved his life.
+In January 2017, a male teen diagnosed with schizophrenia and attention deficit hyperactivity disorder was kidnapped and tortured in Chicago.
+The four people responsible for the abduction live-streamed the assault on Facebook Live.
+The fact that they were loud and were trying to receive ransom from the teen’s family most likely saved his life.

 We Must Be Advocates

-As a society, we are taught to look out for elders and children.
-These are our mainstream obligations.
-However, we must also realize that disabled citizens need our protection too.
-If you know someone who has a physical, intellectual or psychiatric disability, watch out for the signs of the abuse (e.g. bruising, scratches, unexplained sadness, crying, and withdrawal from normal activities).
+If you know someone with a disability, watch out for signs of the abuse (e.g., bruising, scratches, unexplained sadness, crying, and withdrawal from normal activities).

-When it comes to putting an end to bullying, we must all be advocates for the disabled by:
+When it comes to putting an end to bullying, we must all be advocates for individuals with disabilities by:

 - Teaching our children to respect all people